dchote/gopicamera/README.md

 Update Raspbian by running `sudo apt-get update && sudo apt-get upgrade`.
 Once updated you can proceed to installing the supporting packages.
 ```
 sudo apt-get install --yes libtesseract3 ffmpeg libjasper1 libhdf5-100 liblapack3 libatlas3-base libgtk-3-bin
 ```

-Now download and install the precompiled version of OpenCV4 `wget https://github.com/dchote/gopicamera/raw/master/packages/opencv4_4.0.1-1_armhf.deb` and then `sudo dpkg -i opencv4_4.0.1-1_armhf.deb`.
+Download and install the precompiled version of OpenCV4 `wget https://github.com/dchote/gopicamera/raw/master/packages/opencv4_4.0.1-1_armhf.deb` and then `sudo dpkg -i opencv4_4.0.1-1_armhf.deb`.
 This is a little verbose at the moment, I hope to cleanup the output later.

 **Enable the camera** by running `sudo raspi-config`, use the cursor keys to navigate to **Interfacing Options** and then **P1 Camera**, enable the camera.
 Press escape to exit to the main menu and then select **Finish**, this will prompt you to reboot, do so.